 The Graduate School's New Graduate Student Orientation

 The Graduate School will host New Graduate Student Orientation on Tuesday, August 20, 2013 in the New Classroom Building (HCB).
-Registration for Orientation will open in July.
+Orientation Registration has now closed.
+Please contact The Graduate School at 644-3501 if you have any questions.
 Your academic department may also provide a departmental orientation.
 Check with your departmental representative for more information.

 NEW GRADUATE STUDENT ORIENTATION AGENDA: